-Figure 5.7.
-Count of ranked mortalities due to exposure to 'Synthetics (other)' in early life stages of oyster species.
-Mortality is ranked as follows: Severe (>75%), Significant (25-75%), Some (<25%), None (no mortality reported), and Sublethal effects...97
+Figure 5.6.
+Count of ranked mortalities due to exposure to 'Synthetics(other)' in oyster species.
+Mortality is ranked as follows: Severe (>75%), Significant (25-75%), Some (<25%), Nor ne (no mortality reported), and Sublethal effects. .96

 1 Introduction

 An evidence review of the effects of contaminants on species of oyster was undertaken between August 2022 and January 2023.
 The evidence review followed the Rapid Evidence Assessment (REA) protocol developed previously (Tyler-Walters et al., 2022).